 Activate Learning work alongside numerous charities in the UK that support our LGBTQIA+ students.
 These include:

-- Mermaids supports transgender, non-binary and gender-diverse children and young people until their 20th birthday, as well as their families and professionals involved in their care.
+Mermaids supports transgender, non-binary and gender-diverse children and young people until their 20th birthday, as well as their families and professionals involved in their care.
 Mermaids offers web chat support to students up to the age of 25, a wide range of events and recruitment of volunteers.

-Check out local support groups near you:
+Other local support groups near you include: